webage003/bigbangrke/docs/developer_setup.md

         (see addendum for using Amazon Linux2 - but it really does not matter)

 + 50 Gigs of disk space
++ IAM Role: InstanceOpsRole  (this will add support for sops encryption with KMS)
 + A security group that allows all TCP traffic from your IP address.
 + The following in the User Data